Cybersecurity

 Spyware on phone illustration showing a hacker monitoring a smartphone remotely

-You’re scrolling through your phone and something feels off.
-The battery drains faster than usual, your data usage has spiked, and your device runs warm even when you’re not using it.
-These are classic signs of spyware on phone — and they’re easy to miss until it’s too late.
+Your battery drains faster than usual, data usage has spiked, and the phone runs warm even when you’re not using it.
+These are classic signs of spyware on phone, and they’re easy to miss until damage is already done.

 According to the Federal Trade Commission, millions of consumers are affected by stalkerware and spyware every year.
-In this article, you’ll learn exactly what spyware is, how it gets onto your device, and the step-by-step process to remove it for good.
+Below, you’ll find exactly what spyware is, how it reaches your device, and the step-by-step process to remove it.

 Key Takeaways